gmgoodale/Team19-Zoltar-Stock-Trader/README.md

 - James (Anton) Strickland

 # Sprint 1
-For the backlog, the product backlog is everything that is the in the planned list, during a sprint they will be added to the assigned list and will be counted toward the burndown and velocity charts once they are done.
+The Trello backlog contains both the product backlog and sprint backlog.
+The product backlog is everything that is the in the planned list, during a sprint they will be added to the assigned list and will be counted toward the burndown and velocity charts once they are done.

 - [Backlog](https://trello.com/b/R5ba69Q2/backlog)
 - [Requirements](https://github.com/gmgoodale/Team19-Zoltar-Stock-Trader/blob/master/Requirements/Sprint_1.md)
 - [Burndown Chart](https://docs.google.com/spreadsheets/d/1xkXSTrB2lRDD2SgPfEjb85qfRmd5L4jz71VnwdBxHb0/edit?usp=sharing)
 - [Velocity Chart](https://docs.google.com/spreadsheets/d/1TEj-LAV9QyJCdmxjmW1_LJOCGpGU6-L8Xn1yxAgKH0k/edit?usp=sharing)
-# Sprint 2
 - Design Documents
   - System Architecture
   - Class Diagrams